 The Ithaca Catholic Community is served by a passionate and diverse team of ministers who are responsible for ministry on both Ithaca College and Cornell University's campus.
 Fr.
 Carsten P. Martensen S.J., Fr.
 Gerry McKeon S.J., and Fr.
 Daniel McMullen celebrate the Sacraments with our community throughout the year.
 John Morton is our campus minister who is primarily anchored on Ithaca College's campus and helps to coordinate small group spirituality for both Ithaca College and Cornell University.
-Anna O'Connell helps to coordinate our music and women's ministry and Jeremiah Deep is primarily responsible for Service and Outreaching programming.
+Anna O'Connell helps to coordinate our music and women's ministry and Pat Gillick is primarily responsible for Service and Outreaching programming.
 Deacon Michael Mangione serves as our Deacon, is a regular presence at our liturgies, helps coordinate many of our service initiatives and much more.

 For more info about each of our campus ministers you can check out below or click on one of our names: